 A local young guide informed us of the presence of Maximon, a highland Mayan deity who worships Mayan Gods, in the village of Santiago on Lake Atitlan.
 If we were interested he would take us there as special shaman rituals were being performed that afternoon.
 Maximon is housed in the home of a different member of the local confradia, or Catholic brotherhood, every year.
 The effigy is a wooden figure clad in colourful silk scarves wearing a Stetson hat, who smokes a cigar and receives offerings of moonshine.

 We alighted the boat at Santiago and walked through the maze of shops selling brightly coloured woven goods, carvings and paintings till we reached a narrow alley.
-Down this alleyway, we wandered into a small one-room house which backed onto the lake.
+Down this alleyway we wandered into a small one-room house that backed onto the lake.
 Here the centuries-old shaman rituals were being performed.

 In the middle of the room wearing the most colourful array of scarves we had ever seen was Maximon smoking a cigar.
 Yes, a cigar.
 How could something that was not alive smoke a cigar?
-Maximon was constantly supported by menfolk that will seemingly attend to Maximon’s needs.
-The support presence is constant and the menfolk appear in a trance-like state, frequently topping up Maximon’s alcohol vessel and their own.
-The room is small, condensed and very mystical.
+Maximon was constantly supported by menfolk that seemingly attend to all of Maximon’s needs.
+The support provided to Maximon was constant and the menfolk appeared in a trance-like state, frequently topping up Maximon’s alcohol vessel and their own.
+The room was small, condensed and very mystical.
 There was a small crowd watching the performance.

 We were allowed to be there for the ceremony and if we wanted we could take photos but needed to pay 10 Quetzales (Guatemalan currency) about USD0.15 cents.
 As the cigarette burnt down and ash formed and just before it fell onto the silk scarves a member of the confradia flicked the ash into a small container.
 When the cigarette was finished it was time to offer up the moonshine.
 Maximon was laid back and the liquid was poured gently down his throat.